-Praemium Ltd Updates on Share Buy-back Progress
+Praemium Ltd Updates on Share Buy-Back Progress

 Praemium Ltd (AU:PPS) has released an update.

-Praemium Ltd has announced an update on its ongoing on-market buy-back program, revealing that a total of 347,118 ordinary fully paid shares were repurchased on the previous day, adding to a cumulative total of 39,469,640 shares bought back.
-This move is part of the company’s strategy to enhance shareholder value by reducing the number of shares outstanding in the market.
+Praemium Ltd has announced an update on their ongoing buy-back program, revealing they bought back 7,913 ordinary fully paid securities on the previous day, adding to a total of over 39 million shares previously repurchased.
+This move reflects the company’s strategy to enhance shareholder value and manage its capital structure effectively.

 For further insights into AU:PPS stock, check out TipRanks’ Stock Analysis page.